 How do we fit in?

-We have many years experience of working in the aerospace industry under our belts, providing test systems for developments at TRL 4 and above.
+We have many years experience of working in the aerospace industry under our belts, providing test systems for developments at TRL 4 and above as well as EGSE systems for larger test beds.
 In this time we have come to understand the unique challenges associated with shooting stuff off into space.

 So, how does Aerospace differ from any other high tech industry?
 Here at iNU Solutions we have adapted our processes to handle what we see are the 2 main differences, the operational requirements and the technological challenges.